Helen Edith Barrow1

 F, #267176

-Margaret Young was the daughter of Jasper Young.1 She married Colonel Arthur Frederick Barrow, son of Major-Gen. de Symons Barrow, in 1898 in a childless marriage.1
+Margaret Young was the daughter of Jasper Young.1 She married Colonel Arthur Frederick Barrow, son of Maj.-Gen. de Symons Barrow, in 1898.1

 From 1898, her married name became Barrow.1